AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/50-tiling.md

 Let's call this the \emph{criterion of non-severance} -- i.e., it's something that our tiling must adhere to.

 There are two cases that we need to address: the root tile (or any parent tile) should not be able to sever child tiles without attacking the network; and child tiles should not be able to self-sever.
-In essence: if there is one honest miner for each simplex chain in a tile, then an attacker cannot permanently partition the network on any of that tile's borders (with other tiles).
+In essence: if there is one honest miner for each simplex-chain in a tile, then an attacker cannot permanently partition the network on any of that tile's borders (with other tiles).

 As in \autoref{eq:tiling-child-unsafe} (and for the rest of \autoref{sec:tiling-security}) let us use $p$ and $q$ to represent some proportion of hash-rate controlled by the honest and attacking miners, respectively.
 As before $p + q = 1$; note that: $q - p = 2q - 1$.